webpack/webpack-cli/OPTIONS.md

   --cache-managed-paths-reset                                                        Clear all items provided in 'cache.managedPaths' configuration.
 List of paths that are managed by a package manager and can be trusted to not be modified otherwise.
   --cache-max-age <value>                                                            Time for which unused cache entries stay in the filesystem cache at minimum (in milliseconds).
   --cache-max-memory-generations <value>                                             Number of generations unused cache entries stay in memory cache at minimum (0 = no memory cache used, 1 = may be removed after unused for a single compilation, ..., Infinity: kept forever).
 Cache entries will be deserialized from disk when removed from memory cache.
+  --cache-memory-cache-unaffected                                                    Additionally cache computation of modules that are unchanged and reference only unchanged modules in memory.
+  --no-cache-memory-cache-unaffected                                                 Negative 'cache-memory-cache-unaffected' option.
   --cache-name <value>                                                               Name for the cache.
 Different names will lead to different coexisting caches.
   --cache-profile                                                                    Track and log detailed timing information for individual cache items.
   --no-cache-profile                                                                 Negative 'cache-profile' option.